falafe1y/ForBeginners/Structures/Stack/README.md

 ## Theory
 A **stack** is a basic data structure that operates on the LIFO (Last In, First Out) principle, meaning that the last element added will be the first one removed.

+As an example, you can imagine a stack of washed dishes.
+You cannot take a dish from the middle or from the very bottom.
+You can only take a dish from the top.
+In turn, the dish that is currently on the top ended up there most recently.
+The dish that is at the very bottom came to the stack first.

+You can also think of a stack like a deck of cards — the principle is the same, and the analogy is not important.

 A stack implementation must contain several basic operations:

 - Push: Add an element to the top of the stack.